 With regular cleaning, sliding doors shouldn’t incur too many problems.
 Given they are used often, they are bound to have noticeable wear and tear, though the risk of this can be easily mitigated by making sure you’re keeping the rollers clean.

 If you continue to experience problems or notice that your rollers are broken, then it’s important to reach out to an industry professional or look into getting your sliding door rollers changed.
+Check out our wide range of internal and external sliding door rollers if this is the case.

 Now there’s no point cleaning the sliding glass door itself until we lift it up and put it back into the frame.